gohugoio/hugo/content/en/hugo-modules/theme-components.md

 For any given file, data entry, etc., Hugo will look first in the project and then in `my-shortcodes`, `base-theme`, and lastly `hyde`.

-Hugo uses two different algorithms to merge the filesystems, depending on the file type:
+Hugo uses two different algorithms to merge the file systems, depending on the file type:

 * For `i18n` and `data` files, Hugo merges deeply using the translation ID and data key inside the files.
 * For `static`, `layouts` (templates), and `archetypes` files, these are merged on file level.
 So the left-most file will be chosen.